jennashea/ohshoot/sdf/sdd.md

 This interface sends results to Shoot Display and React App Interfaces and sends sort and filter requests to the Search Tags Interface.

 6.3.1.9 Home Display Interface
+This interface supplies information to the React App interface.

 6.3.1.10 Navigation Interface
+This interface supplies information to the React App interface.

 #### 6.3.3 Detailed Data Structure Descriptions
 #### 6.3.4 Detailed Design Diagrams